Last updated: May 4, 2026

 - Ask for the exact reason in writing.
 Many denials come from missing proof, not true ineligibility.

-- Request an informal conference right away with the property appraiser, but remember the conference does not extend your appeal deadline.
+- Request an informal conference right away.
+You can talk with the property appraiser, but the meeting does not extend your appeal deadline.

-- Watch the clock: Florida says exemption appeals generally must be filed within 30 days after the denial notice, and deferral appeals within 30 days after the tax collector’s denial.
+- Watch the clock: Florida says exemption appeals generally must be filed within 30 days after the denial notice.
+Deferral appeals must also be filed within 30 days after the tax collector’s denial.

 - File with the VAB clerk, not the state.
-Use the Florida VAB page and your county clerk link.
+Your county clerk handles the Value Adjustment Board process.

 - Keep paying what the law requires before delinquency.
-Florida’s VAB guide warns that missing required tax payments can sink an appeal.
+Missing required tax payments can hurt an appeal.

 If the main exemption is not enough